 Q: What type of alerts will I receive?

-Q: How will Ping4alerts! notify me if an alert has been sent about severe weather or other emergencies?
+Q: How will Massachusetts Alerts notify me if an alert has been sent about severe weather or other emergencies?

-A: When a new alert is sent, Ping4alerts!
-Will cause your phone to sound an audible alert and it will push a notification to your phone’s screen.
+A: When a new alert is sent, the ping4alerts! app will cause your phone to sound an audible alert and it will push a notification to your phone’s screen.
+The sound settings for notifications can be adjusted in the app's "settings" section.
 In addition, certain severe messages about life threatening conditions may override the phone’s silent or vibrate settings to ensure that the user gets the message.

 Q: What do I do after receiving a message?

 A: It depends on the nature of the event.
 The message may contain a recommended course of action.
-The message may also provide prompt you to access additional critical information by touching buttons or links on the Ping4alerts! screen.
-You might also want to check other sources of information, such as the radio or television.
+The message may also provide prompt you to access additional critical information by touching buttons or links on the ping4alerts! message screen.
+You should also check other sources of information, such as the radio or television or information from public safety officials.
 Do not call 9-1-1 unless you have an emergency.

-Q: Is Ping4alerts! storing or tracking my information?
+Q: Is the ping4alerts! app storing or tracking my information?

-A: No, Ping4alerts! uses your location when you have location services enabled on your smartphone.
+A: No, the ping4alerts! app uses your location when you have location services enabled on your smartphone.
 The location information is used to provide the warnings if you are in the affected area.
 While Ping4alerts! is aware of your location, it does not receive or store any identifying information from your smartphone.
-In other words it knows where you are, not who you are.
+In other words it knows where you are, not who you are or anything about you.

 Q: What functions will the app have if cellular and data networks are down?